BitNinja01/golf-cartographer/README.md

 1. Open the OSM SVG in Inkscape
 2. Run the tool

 This will strip out any "fluff" we don't need.
-A current limitation - the hole numbers will be caught in the cleaning process.
+A current limitation - any hole numbers will be caught in the cleaning process.
 I recommend keeping OSM open while you group the holes in Step 2.

 After running, I recommend deleting any practice greens/driving range objects to make the document cleaner.
 If you want to keep them, they can be placed in the 'other' folder and they will be kept through the next steps of the process.
+I also usually delete the "mapping_lines" group inside the "other" group after Step 2.

 #### Step 2: Group Hole
 ```